Viewing Evaluation Project Details

 Partially Compatible/Unsupported Syntax

 All partially compatible or unsupported syntax points during database object conversion are displayed.
-The detailed information includes Partially Compatible/Unsupported Syntax, Object Scope, Type (not supported or partially compatible syntax points), Risk Level (risk level of partially compatible syntax points), Count (number of occurrences of a syntax point), and Operation (You can view definition of syntax points).
+The detailed information includes Partially Compatible/Unsupported Syntax, Object Scope, Type (not supported or partially compatible syntax points), Risk Level (risk level of partially compatible syntax points), Count (number of occurrences of a syntax point), and Operation (for viewing definition of syntax points).

-Locate a syntax point and click View Definition in the Operation column to view its analysis and explanation.
-If a syntax point type is partially compatible, UGO provides the different conversion configuration items of the syntax point.
+Locate a syntax point and click View Definition in the Operation column to view its explanation.
+If a syntax point is partially compatible, UGO provides different conversion configuration items for the syntax point.
 During the migration, you can select a configuration item as needed.

 If no modification suggestion is provided, you can click the syntax point name to view details.